-Simply disable notifications from those apps to improve your iPhone’s battery life running on iOS 13.
+Simply disable notifications from those apps to improve your iPhone or iPad’s battery life running on iOS 13.
 To allow notifications only from particular apps, head over to Settings,

 tap on Notifications, tap on any particular app, let’s say FaceBook and then toggle ON Allow Notifications option.

 And in case you don’t need any app notifications, simply go to the Settings → Notifications → Show Previews → select Never as your option if you

 see Always or When Unlocked option active by default.